 Theatre & Performance Audition Information

-On the Statesboro Campus – TBA – auditions for the Directing Showcase
+On the Statesboro Campus – in the Center for Art and Theatre – auditions for the Directing Showcase

 AUDITIONS FOR THEATRE & PERFORMANCE PRODUCTIONS (for the Statesboro Campus)

 - If there are auditions for more than one show, you can audition for all shows or just one show – completely your choice.

 - If there are auditions for more than one show, sign up for times that do NOT overlap

 - It would be helpful if you tried to not fill a slot with all women or all men.

 - Please sign up for earlier times rather than later.